Commercial Plant Salinity Stress Phenotyping Solutions from Plant-Ditech

 How do you measure salt tolerance in plants?

 Salt tolerance measurement combines growth trait assessment (biomass, leaf area, growth rate), stress symptom quantification (chlorosis, necrosis progression), and physiological indicators (photosynthetic parameters, ion content).
-Non-destructive imaging enables repeated measurement over time, while targeted physiological assays validate mechanisms and calibrate imaging-derived indices.
+Imaging systems provide relatively partial measurements, while physiological tests throughout the day identify and validate mechanisms, providing accurate and quantified results long before visual signs are apparent.

 What is the best salt concentration for screening salt tolerance?